-- a Project Plan for the proposed Project, which should include: - o a description of the Project and expected Project outcomes, - any forecasted financial outcomes from the Project (increased revenues, profits, exports) - key personnel, milestones and deliverables; - a risk assessment; 0 - a project schedule or Gantt chart; 0 - the internal and external expertise 0 required to successfully implement the Project; - a workforce training plan; and 0 - a Project budget, including quotes 0 for Eligible Expenditure for the total Project cost. - audited or accountant-prepared financial statements, including Income Statement/Profit & Loss and Balance Sheet, for the last two (2) financial years; - evidence of the availability of the required financial co-contribution, such as: - evidence of support from the Applicant's Board or parent company that the Applicant can undertake the Project and meet its cash co-contribution obligation; and - an approved debt finance facility 0 from an Australian bank (including loan amount);

-- cash at bank (current bank 0 statement from an Australian bank); or - management accounts \circ demonstrating satisfactory cash flow or liquid assets.
+- a Project Plan for the proposed Project, which should include: - a description of the Project and expected Project outcomes, - any forecasted financial outcomes from the Project (increased revenues, profits, exports) - key personnel, milestones and deliverables; - the internal and external expertise required to successfully implement the Project; - o a workforce training plan; and - a Project budget, including quotes for Eligible Expenditure for the total Project cost. - audited or accountant-prepared financial statements, including Income Statement/Profit & Loss and Balance Sheet, for the last two (2) financial years; - evidence of the availability of the required financial co-contribution, such as: - evidence of support from the Applicant's Board or parent company that the Applicant can undertake the Project and meet its cash co-contribution obligation; and - an approved debt finance facility from an Australian bank (including loan amount); - cash at bank (current bank statement from an Australian bank); or - management accounts demonstrating satisfactory cash flow or liquid assets.

 All required documents are required to be submitted for an application to be considered complete and accepted for assessment.
-There is no specific template for the Project Plan.
+There is no specific template or required format for the Project Plan.